MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-dataset-impact-analysis.md

 ## Privacy

-* To perform dataset impact analysis, you must have write permissions on the dataset.
-* You only see names of workspaces, reports, and dashboards that you have access to.
+In order to perform impact analysis on a dataset, you must have write permissions to it.
+In the impact analysis side pane, you only see real names for workspaces, reports, and dashboards that you have access to.
+Items that you don't have access to are listed as **Limited access**.
 This is because some item names may contain personal information.

-Items that you don't have access to are listed as **Limited access**.
-* Even if you don't have access to some workspaces, you will still see summarized usage metrics for those workspaces, and your notify contacts messages will reach the contact lists of those workspaces.
+Even if you don't have access to some workspaces, you will still see summarized usage metrics for those workspaces, and your notify contacts messages will reach the contact lists of those workspaces.

 ## Impact analysis from Power BI Desktop